6.3 Understanding KSL Processes and Entities

 Thus, statistics can be automatically collected on entities if they experience waiting.
 The general approach to defining a process for an entity is to use the process()

-function to define a process that a subclass of Entity can follow.
-Entity instances may use resources, signals, hold queues, etc. as shared mutable state.
 Entities may follow a process sequence if defined.
 An entity can have many properties that define different processes that it might experience.
 The user can store the processes in data structures.
 In fact, there is a processSequence

-function.
 The following code defines a process and assigns the function to the property pharmacyProcess.

 This property is of type KSLProcess.

-property.
+function, the process is defined as the default process to activate by entity generators.
 Each process can also be provided a string name via an argument of the process()

 KSLProcess